Our free membership, business.com+, takes the pain out of choosing new business services.

 Classifying contractors vs. employees

-An employee is a permanent member of your company who must be treated in accordance with federal and state labor and wage laws.
-An independent contractor operates under a separate business name from your company and performs job functions for you temporarily.
+• Employee: An employee is a permanent member of your company who must be treated in accordance with federal and state labor and employment laws.

 Andy Contiguglia, business risk management consultant and owner of Contiguglia Law Firm, provided an example of how two different job types may be classified for a web design company.

-“A web design company that hires a programmer as an independent contractor is likely to have that person classified as an employee because they engage in the work the business delivers,” Contiguglia told us.
+“A web design company that hires a programmer as an independent contractor is likely to have that person classified as an employee because they engage in the work the business delivers,” Contiguglia explained.
 “Compare that to the same web design company hiring a photographer to take pictures to be included on a website.
 The design company and the photographer are engaged in different businesses.”

 What are the pros of hiring an employee?

 Hiring a full-time employee has many advantages.
-It is best for employers who want consistent, long-term team members who are invested in building company culture and achieving your mission.
-Here are some of the most significant advantages of hiring employees.
+It’s typically the best option for employers who want consistent, long-term team members who are invested in building a strong company culture and achieving your mission.

 “While a contractor might only care about getting the project done and getting paid, a long-term employee may be more willing to exceed expectations and put in extra effort that your business will benefit from for years to come,” said Chane Steiner, CEO of Crediful.